 What Are Fidget Spinners?

-“Fidget spinners” are a small devices that contains ball-bearings (similar to skate boards) which allows them to spin or rotate between your fingers.
-Many Spinners were originally marketed as aides for individuals with anxiety, autism and ADHD.
+“Fidget spinners” are small devices that contain ball-bearings (similar to skateboards) which allows them to spin or rotate between your fingers.
+Many Spinners were originally marketed as aids for individuals with anxiety, autism, and ADHD.
 Some retailers also have made claims that the fidget spinner has health benefits such as easing stress, post-traumatic stress disorder (PTSD).
 But is there any science to these claims?